zijian-qi/zijian-qi.github.io/_pages/research.md

 1. <a href="https://yuyuanche.com/research/#working-papers"> Cover Crops and Climate Risks: An Application of Causal Random Forests</a> (with David Quigley, Mahmut Yasar, and Roderick M. Rejesus)

-1. <a href="https://yuyuanche.com/research/#working-papers"> An Economic Analysis of Climate Resilience of Irrigated Cotton-Based Cropping Systems in the Texas High Plains Region</a> (with Reymark Alcantara, Chenggang Wang, Phil Johnson)
+1. <a href="https://yuyuanche.com/research/#working-papers"> An Economic Analysis of Climate Resilience of Irrigated Cotton-Based Cropping Systems in the Texas High Plains Region</a> (with Reymark Alcantara, Chenggang Wang, Wenxuan Guo, Phil Johnson)